dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/how-to-create-a-shape-by-using-a-pathgeometry.md

 ---
 title: "How to: Create a Shape by Using a PathGeometry"
 description: Learn how to create a shape using the PathGeometry class.
-PathGeometry objects are composed of one or more PathFigure objects; each PathFigure represents a different shape. ms.date: "03/30/2017"
+PathGeometry objects are composed of one or more PathFigure objects. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "shapes [WPF], creating with PathGeometry class"